Mistake #3: Not Being Aware of Costs

 Have any graduates become Executive Chefs or risen to other professional achievements you’ve set for yourself?

-Perhaps most importantly, you should make sure you weigh the costs of your education against your potential future earnings.
+Perhaps most importantly, you should weigh the costs of your education against your potential future earnings.
 If you won’t be able to make a living and pay off your school debts after graduation, you may need to choose a less expensive path.